Amp up your property management lead gen game: Your nurture and sales strategy

 Lead Nurturing Tools

 Once you have your management plan in place, it’s time to start nurturing.
-There are several methods you can use to reach out to leads and pull them further down the marketing funnel.
+There are several methods you can use to reach out to property management leads and pull them further down the marketing funnel.
 Here are some of the most common.

 Email